 So…I withdraw from school, $60k in debt, and head back to Felton, DE to live in my dad’s basement while working at a burger joint, taking classes at the local community college to avoid my loans kicking in.
 I ballooned up to nearly 300lbs and got to experience the joy of being told I could not fit on a few rollercoasters at Six Flags.

-An abundance of luck and a few relationships kept me out of any real legal trouble, but 4 years that were supposed to be the foundation for the rest of my life had produced massive debt, broken relationships, a piss-poor work ethic, no sense of accountability, and a $9/hr job at Jake’s Burgers in Dover, Delaware.
+An abundance of luck and a few connections kept me out of any real legal trouble, but 4 years that were supposed to be the foundation for the rest of my life had produced massive debt, substance issues, broken relationships, a piss-poor work ethic, no sense of accountability, and a $9/hr job at Jake’s Burgers in Dover, Delaware.

 I focused on losing weight and enrolled in a 4-year school again to finish my bachelors degree.
 I started working two jobs, removing idle time as a potential pitfall.
 After graduating, I began working full-time in the prison system & evenings at a newspaper while also enrolled in a full-time course load in grad school that I paid for out of pocket.